 Where do I get condoms?

-There are lots of places where you can get hold of free condoms and lube in Scotland, check out our free condoms by post page for more information.
+There are lots of places where you can get hold of free condoms and lube in Scotland.
+Waverley Care offers free condoms by post for people living in Highland and Argyll & Bute.
+Check out our free condoms by post page for more information and schemes in other locations.

-Free condoms and sachets of lube are also available in some gay bars and clubs, or through some NHS schemes.
+Free condoms and sachets of lube are also available in some gay bars and clubs.

 You can also buy condoms and lube from supermarkets, pharmacies and many other retailers.
 Just make sure that the condoms you choose have either the BSI Kitemark or the European CE mark, as that shows that they are of a high standard.